strontic/strontic.github.io/xcyclopedia/library/bitsadmin.exe-A23A7A6B6F8E1A5D913EA119F5F2ED1A.md

 ## Possible Misuse

 *The following table contains possible examples of `bitsadmin.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `bitsadmin.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --